Sky TV buyout rumour as AGM looms

 Despite Sky's market cap more than halving, the brokerage says it is not a buying opportunity.

-"Despite Sky's significant stock price derating and prima facie attractive valuation multiples we warn investors to beware what we expect will likely prove a value trap," analysts Matt Henry and Matt Dunn say in a recent note.
+"Despite Sky's significant prima facie attractive valuation multiples, we warn investors to beware what we expect will likely prove a value trap," analysts Matt Henry and Matt Dunn say in a recent note.

 "We see no reason why the revolution to streaming and competition for audience will not continue to pressure Sky's subscribers and ARPU [average revenue per subscriber]."